jammerware/final-react-router/README.md

 ### Task 2

-There are three tweets in local storage being displayed by the `ViewTweet` component.
-However, you may have noticed that it has some interesting bugs.
+There are three tweets in local storage, and each are being displayed by a `ViewTweet` component.
+However, you may have noticed that the component has some interesting bugs.

 - No matter what text you enter for each tweet, the component always just displays "The text of the tweet" _(rather than the actual text)_.
 - There seems to be a Like button in this component, and the component is displaying the number of likes the tweet has received.
 However, this count never